Sunday, 3 December 2023

 A climax was to hand.
 So Jesus said: The time for judging this world has come, when Satan, the ruler of this world, will be cast out.
 And when I am lifted up from the earth, I will draw everyone to myself.”
 He said this to indicate how he was going to die (John 12:31-33, NLT).
 The world faces judgement.
 Its ruler's grip will be utterly and finally broken.
 Jesus was to be crucified to make it possible for everyone to belong to him.
 That might sound like an automatic incorporation?
 Not really.
 (There is a break in the flow of the account here.)

 After that break comes some assuring words and grim words: Then Jesus cried aloud: “Whoever believes in me believes not in me but in him who sent me.
 And whoever sees me sees him who sent me.
 I have come as light into the world, so that everyone who believes in me should not remain in the darkness.
 I do not judge anyone who hears my words and does not keep them, for I came not to judge the world but to save the world.
 The one who rejects me and does not receive my words has a judge; on the last day the word that I have spoken will serve as judge, (John 12:44-48, NRSVUE).
 He came to bring light; to dispel the ignorance, pride and superstition which blinded people.
 Again the repeated statement of the purpose in Jesus coming - he came to save.
 Nonetheless, the message you hear of God's love and Jesus' giving himself on your behalf, to be your saviour, that very message is not simply an option to hear and ignore.
-To reject Jesus and refuse his word leaves only judgement.
+To reject Jesus and refuse his word can leaves only judgement.

 And now?
 Jesus addressed what lay ahead; how he would continue.
 Would they get it right?
 Jesus' departure did not really mean the story was over.
 Far from it!
 Jesus said to his disciples: If you love me, you will do as I command.
 Then I will ask the Father to send you the Holy Spirit who will help[a] you and always be with you.
 The Spirit will show you what is true.
 The people of this world cannot accept the Spirit, because they don't see or know him.
 But you know the Spirit, who is with you and will keep on living in you (John 14:15-17, CEV).
 How can it all "make sense"?
 Belonging to Jesus makes all the difference.
 Jesus went on to say: I have told you these things while I am still with you.
 But the Holy Spirit will come and help[a] you, because the Father will send the Spirit to take my place.
 The Spirit will teach you everything and will remind you of what I said while I was with you (John 14:25-26, CEV).
 There was so much that needed to be kept, and recorded.
 The Gospels do not take up all that large an amount of space, but they occupied a lot of thinking, and still do.